 Ralph Guldahl stands alone in golf history as the best player ever to suddenly and completely lose his game.
-Guldahl was born the same year as Ben Hogan, Sam Snead and Byron Nelson, and he shot to the top more quickly than any of them.
+Guldahl was born the year before Ben Hogan, Sam Snead and Byron Nelson, and he shot to the top more quickly than any of them.
 In fact, during a dazzling stretch from 1936 to 1939, Guldahl was the brightest star in golf, winning two U.S. Opens, a Masters and three straight Western Opens.
 And then, mysteriously, he never won again.

 Born in 1911 in Dallas, Texas, the precocious Guldahl joined the pro golf tour in the early 1930s, winning the 1932 Phoenix Open.
-In the final round of the 1933 U.S. Open at the North Shore G.C. outside Chicago, the tall 20-year-old picked up nine strokes in 11 holes on Johnny Goodman, and on the 72nd holed needed only a four-footer to force a playoff.
+In the final round of the 1933 U.S. Open at the North Shore G.C. outside Chicago, the tall 21-year-old picked up nine strokes in 11 holes on Johnny Goodman, and on the 72nd holed needed only a four-footer to force a playoff.
 He missed it and essentially gave up competition for nearly three years.

 Guldahl went home to Dallas and became a used-car salesman until he was asked to lay out a nine-hole course in Kilgore, Texas.
 The project inspired Guldahl to take up the game again.
 He began practicing and, on the advice of doctors caring for his sickly son, moved his family to the California desert.
 In 1936, a rededicated Guldahl finished eighth in the U.S. Open and a few weeks later won his first Western Open.